Authors: Lakshmi Vaideeswaran

 In an age when data dictates decision-making, from cubicles to boardrooms, many auto dealers worldwide continue to draw insights from past experiences.
 However, the automotive market is ripe with opportunities to leverage data science to improve operational efficiency, workforce productivity, and consequently – customer loyalty.

-Data challenges faced by auto dealers
+Data challenges faced by automotive dealers

 There are many reasons why auto dealers still struggle to collect and use data.
 The biggest one is the presence of legacy systems that bring entangled processes with disparate data touchpoints.
 This makes it difficult to consolidate information and extract clean, structured data – especially when there are multiple repositories.
 More importantly, they are unable to derive and harness actionable insights to improve their decision-making capabilities, instead of merely relying on gut instincts.